+Poetry Course#3178 Level: 10-12

+Length: Year (10 credits)

+Durania and a later Over a state of the second state of a state of the state

-Poetry Course#3178 Level: 10-12 Length: Year (10 credits) Prerequisite: Successful completion of prior English class Graduation: Elective Credit Students explore the ne world of poetry, learning through a balance of formal study and creative writing, develop an appreciation for poetry and gain valuable experience e in critiquing and analyzing literature.
-After learning a new element, stu dent analyze published examples that employ the element engage in discussions and write their own poetry.
+Prerequisite: Successful completion of prior English class Graduation: Elective Credit

+Students explore the world of poetry, learning through a balance of formal study and creative writing, develop an appreciation for poetry and gain valuable experience in critiquing and analyzing literature.
+After learning a new element, student analyze published examples that employ the element engage in discussions and write their own poetry.
 Students share poetry in formal and informal readings and critique and analyze their own as well as their classmates writing.